reactiveide/appinventor-sources/README.md

 ## Licenses

-This Project is now available under the MIT License !
+This Project is now available under the Apache 2.0 License (with some code/modules under MIT License) !

 If you are contributing to any OPEN SOURCE Project or MIT App Inventor 2 and you find anything useful here, feel free to use it within the license.

-We previously has a custom license as we DO NOT encourage any developer to do any kind of blind copy of any components in order to package their own app builder for commercial use without giving any credit.
-However, after certain considerations, we decided to open source the code via MIT License to match with MIT App Inventor 2 to convince any contributions to either HydrIDE or MIT App Inventor.
+This copy of software is currently matching the open source license with [MIT App Inventor's source code](https://github.com/mit-cml/appinventor-sources)

-Although MIT License means you can modify and redistribute this source code, we still encourage developers to help our community by contributing to open source.
+Although Apache 2.0 License allows you to modify and redistribute this source code regardless of the purpose (such as research, personal, hobby or commmerial purpose), we highly encourage developers to help our community by contributing to open source.

 https://github.com/reactiveide/appinventor-sources/blob/master/LICENSE